Demciok/Demciok/README.md

 - 👋 Hi, I’m @Demciok
-- 👀 I’m interested in python,maths,reading.
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning pythjon
+- 🌱 I’m currently learning python
+- 🤓 I'm good at:
+-  MySql, Js, Html, PHP,
 - 💞️ I’m looking to collaborate a level where someone can help evaluate my code
 - 📫 How to reach me ...